arissad/arissadang/essays/design-patterns.md

 ## Conclusion

 While I haven't used Design Patterns yet, I can see myself benefitting from them in the future.
 I tend to be a bit all over the place and quickly get overwhelmed by my code, and kind of regret not using them sooner.
-Hopefully implementing them will make my life a lot easier in the future!
+Hopefully implementing them will make my life a lot easier in the future.
 It may seem kind of annoying to think about what patterns I should use when I just want to jump right into the project, but the journey will definitely become a lot smoother once I get used to following the steps.